Skip to main content

 Find the right calculators for all your mortgage and home buying needs

-This has been a relatively slow year thus far for the Canadian housing market, with buyers hunkered down and waiting for lower mortgage rates.
-With the Bank of Canada having implemented its fifth policy rate cut in a row (after not having one since March 2020), taking the target for the overnight rate from 3.75% to 3.25%, home sales have started rebounding.
+2025 has been a relatively slow year for the Canadian housing market, with buyers hunkered down due to the new U.S. tariff threats.
+With the Bank of Canada having implemented its seventh policy rate cut in a row, taking the target for the overnight rate from 3.00% to 2.75%, home sales might start rebounding.

 Variable mortgage rates also fell in line with the policy rate.
 With more rate cuts expected in 2025, further downward pressure on mortgage rates is anticipated.
-Fixed mortgage rates are tied to the bond market, and bond yields dropped in the wake of the Bank’s fifth rate cut of 2024.
+Fixed mortgage rates are tied to the bond market, and bond yields dropped in the wake of the tariff-related uncertainty.
 As a result, some lenders have reduced their fixed mortgage rates.

 Canadian mortgage reform update